-Developing applications for a hybrid cloud deployment isn't a black art, but it is something of a mystery to many
+Developing applications for a hybrid cloud deployment isn't a black art, but it is something of a mystery to many enterprises.

 It's likely that any user who contemplates one hybrid cloud development will end up doing many such projects, so it's smart to develop a strategy that can be applied to all the projects, then test it out on a modest hybrid deployment first.
 To succeed, such a strategy must consider the hybrid cloud application mission, the reason for hybrid cloud use, and the critical interplay between hybrid operation and quality of experience (QoE).

 Among the worst mistakes cloud-application planners can make is considering such technical issues as hybridization, integration or cloud platform selection without first setting the context for the application itself.
 Application design is always driven primarily by the mission, not the technology -- but the mission statement has to properly blend business issues and technical requirements.

 Applications can be classified multi-dimensionally.
 They can be transactional or involve information delivery (first dimension).
 They can be mobile, as opposed to being based on the desktop (second dimension).
 Finally, they can be session- or instance-based (third dimension).
 In all these dimensions, the first option demands more design attention than the second.

 In the first dimension, transactional applications are ones that record or change information, which means that they must be reliable in how they interact with their associated databases to avoid risking data corruption.
 That increased reliability requirement means that the public cloud components of hybrid applications must be reliable, or special programming measures (two-phase commit, for example) must be adopted to protect data integrity.
 If you're using the hybrid cloud in cloudbursting or failover applications, transactional apps need to maintain data integrity during any scale-in or -out, or failover activity as well.

 Application design is always driven primarily by the mission, not the technology.